 Words from the Commissioner

 Commissioners are district and council leaders who help Scout units succeed.
-They coach and consult with adult leaders of Cub Scout packs, Boy Scout troops, and Venturing crews.
+They coach and consult adult leaders of Cub Scout packs, Boy Scout troops and venturing crews.
 Commissioners help maintain the standards of the Boy Scouts of America.
-They also oversee the unit charter renewal plan so that each unit reregisters on time with an optimum number of youth and adult members.
+Commissioners also oversee the unit charter renewal plan so that each unit re-registers on time with an optimum number of youth and adult members.

-Every Scout does deserve a trained leader.
-As a Unit Commissioner one of the important things you can do is encourage and support our Unit Leaders to be trained in their position and even consider getting trained in areas that are outside of their specific position.
-For example, a Troop Leader can benefit by taking Webelos Leader training to gain a better understanding of the program that affects the success of a Troop.
+As a unit Commissioner one of the important things you can do is encourage and support our unit leaders to be trained in their positions and even consider getting trained in areas that are outside of their specific position.
+For example, a troop leader can benefit by taking Webelos leaders training to gain a better understanding of the program that affects the success of a troop.
 A Cubmaster should be trained in all Cub Scout positions.
-Troop leaders can take Venture Leader training to understand how Venturing may work in conjunction with a Troop.
+Troop leaders can take venture leader training to understand how venturing may work in conjunction with a Troop.

-And what better way to support and encourage our Leaders-“Set the Example”.
-As a Commissioner, we should be more trained than those Leaders we are working with.
+And what better way to support and encourage our Leaders?
+“Set the example!”
+As Commissioners, we should be more trained than the leaders we are working with.

 The “Commissioner’s Challenge”